By Eric Vandenbroeck and

 silver dollar,’ the fragile prosperity after the war, saw ‘World fever’ spread

 across maritime Asia.
-In Shanghai, there was also a ‘New World’ (Xin Shi Jie), established in 1915 at the center of a new
+In Shanghai, there was also a ‘New World’ (Xin Shi Jie),

-journey by lifts to the roofs of department stores – and all this became part
+Road; there were ‘sky gardens’ – a journey by lifts to the roofs of department

-of the accelerated syndication of styles and attitudes to other cities of
+stores – and all this became part of the accelerated syndication of styles and

-China, Hong Kong, and Singapore.
-The ‘New World’ of Singapore opened in 1923
+attitudes to other cities of China, Hong Kong, and Singapore.
+The ‘New World’

-and was an open labyrinth of fantastical halls and pavilions, connected by
+of Singapore opened in 1923 and was an open labyrinth of fantastical halls and

-alleyways of restaurants, hawkers, and sundry stalls.
-Here too were theatres,
+pavilions, connected by alleyways of restaurants, hawkers, and sundry stalls.

-nightclubs, dances, and an open-air cinema.
-In a new flânerie, crowds could
+Here too were theatres, nightclubs, dances, and an open-air cinema.
+In a new

-wander from each to each, and impresarios would attract their attention by
+flânerie, crowds could wander from each to each, and impresarios would attract

-walled enclave within the colonial quarter but outside its order and
+city, in a walled enclave within the colonial quarter but outside its order and

 exclusions.
 It soon became a site for political meetings.26